currinjs/CurrinJS/aio/content/tutorial/toh-pt5.md

 **The *routerLinkActive* directive**

-The Angular router provides a `routerLinkActive` directive you can use to add a class to the HTML navigation element whose route matches the active route.
+The Currin router provides a `routerLinkActive` directive you can use to add a class to the HTML navigation element whose route matches the active route.
 All you have to do is define the style for it.